adammurdoch/model-experiments/multiple-targets.md

 Some potential options:

-1. Provide 2 different ways to define the targets that the developer can choose between, for example using `javaVersion = 21` instead of `javaVersions = listOf(21)`
+1. Provide two different ways to define the targets that the developer can choose between, for example using `javaVersion = 21` instead of `javaVersions = listOf(21)`
-2. Provide different types: one that supports a single target and offers a simplified view, and one that supports multiple targets.
+2. Provide different types: one that supports a single target, and one that supports multiple targets.
+See [here](multiple-targets.md#templates) for examples.

 ## Pattern 2: Combined declaration and configuration